 I use my domain

 addresses on it.
-For a while now I have been using the concept of service email
+For a while now I had been using the concept of service e-mail

 addresses.
-So when I create an account for buying from the renowned widget
+So when I created an account for buying from the renowned widget

 store.example, I would give them